Skip to main content

 What Are the Most Common Androgenic Side Effects?

 The preferential conversion to androgens means that postmenopausal women using DHEA may experience effects related to increased testosterone activity.
 These are consistently noted in clinical trials and represent a key area of consideration for long-term use.
-The development of these is often dose-dependent.
+The development of these side effects is often dose-dependent.

 • Acne and Oily Skin ∞ Increased androgen levels can stimulate the skin’s sebaceous glands, leading to oilier skin and the potential for acne breakouts, even in women who have not had acne for decades.